Thorsten Fink: Hamburger SV

 On 13 October 2011, Fink signed a contract with Hamburger SV to manage the German Bundesliga club through to 2014. with the team in the relegation zone after losing six of their opening eight matches.
 His first match was a 1–1 draw against VfL Wolfsburg.
 In HSV's first nine games under Fink they were unbeaten, going into the winter break in thirteenth place.
 The team eventually finished fifteenth, avoiding a first ever relegation by five points.

-In 2012–13, HSV recorded a much improved seventh-place finish.
-However, during the season Hamburg lost to Karlsruher SC in the first round of the German Cup. the team equaled the club's record Bundesliga defeat, losing 9–2 at the Allianz Arena to FC Bayern Munich.
+In the 2012–13 season, HSV recorded a much improved seventh-place finish.
+However, during the season Hamburg lost to Karlsruher SC in the first round of the German Cup. the team equaled the club's record Bundesliga defeat, losing 9–2 at the Allianz Arena to Bayern Munich.

-Following a run of disastrous results during which Hamburger SV picked up only four points from their first five league games of the 2013–14 Bundesliga season and with the club in 15th place in the league table, Fink was sacked with immediate effect on 16 September 2013.
+Following a run of disastrous results, during which Hamburger SV picked up only four points from their first five league games of the 2013–14 Bundesliga season, and with the club in 15th place in the league table, Fink was sacked with immediate effect on 16 September 2013.
 "We were no longer confident that Thorsten Fink was capable of turning the team around and that was why we took this decision (to sack Fink).
 Also it is apparent that he had 'outside troubles' which could have contributed to his poor results.
 His final match was a 6–2 loss to Borussia Dortmund.
-He finished with a record of 23 wins, 18 draws, and 27 losses in 68 matches.
+He finished with a record of 23 wins, 18 draws and 27 losses in 68 matches.

 APOEL

-On 10 January 2015, Fink signed a contract until the end of the 2014–15 season, with the option of a further season with the reigning Cypriot champions APOEL FC, replacing Giorgos Donis who was fired on 6 January 2015.
+On 10 January 2015, Fink signed a contract until the end of the 2014–15 season, with the option of a further season with the reigning Cypriot champions APOEL, replacing Georgios Donis who was fired on 6 January 2015.
 His first match was a 2–1 loss to AEL Limassol.
 Following a run of disappointing performances and one day after a questionable 1–0 loss to Apollon Limassol, Fink was sacked by APOEL on 11 May 2015, although at that moment the team were two points clear at the top of the league with only two matches remaining.